Adam Przeworski: Biography

 He was born in 1940 in Warsaw, Poland when the country was occupied by Nazi Germany.
 His parents were physicians.
 His father, whom he never met, was conscripted in the Polish army in 1939 and killed in the 1940 Katyn massacre by Soviet troops.

 His uncle Andrzej Przeworski was a Polish footballer, referee and manager.
 His wife is a former senior manager at the OECD and the UN and the founding director of the Bard Center for Environmental Policy.
-Their daughter Molly Przeworski is a Population Geneticist.
-Przeworski is a fan of the English football club Arsenal.
+Their daughter Molly Przeworski is a population geneticist.
+Both Adam Przeworski and Molly were the first father-daughter members elected to the U.S. National Academy of Sciences.
+Przeworski was also elected to the British Academy.
+Przeworski is an ardent fan of the English football club Arsenal.

-Przeworski graduated from Warsaw University in 1961 with a MA in philosophy and sociology.
+Przeworski graduated from University of Warsaw in 1961 with a MA in philosophy and sociology.
 In Warsaw, Przeworski met a Northwestern University political science professor, R. Barry Farrell.
 Farrell persuaded Przeworski to move to the United States to study political science.
 According to Przeworski, "I don’t remember if I had the smarts to ask him what political science was: I did not know what it was.
 But even if he had asked me if I wanted to work on a ship sailing around the world, I would have said ‘‘yes.’’
 I was twenty years old, and I would have gone anywhere to do anything."

 Przeworski received his Ph.D. in political science from Northwestern University in 1966.
 Thereafter, he taught at Washington University in St. Louis (1969–1973), the University of Chicago (1973–1995), and New York University (NYU) (1995–present).
 He is currently Professor Emeritus at NYU.

 At the University of Chicago, he was awarded the title of Martin A. Ryerson Distinguished Service Professor.
 At NYU, he was Carroll and Milton Petrie Professor of Politics and (by courtesy) of Economics Emeritus.
 He also held visiting appointments in India, Chile, Great Britain, France, Germany, Spain (Juan March Institute), and Switzerland.

 Przeworski joined the September Group of analytical Marxists in 1979 or 1980; he left the group in 1995.